KaileyLiou/Cipher-Usability/README.md

 # Cipher Usability

 This is a cipher program that extends Programming Caesar's Cipher.
 I used libraries and functions to provide more choices for characters in the messages.
+In this project, I learned how to handle characters that are not in the alphabet.

 ## How to Run on macOS